bbauska/W3Cx-3of5/README.md

 This is the trick to create a really responsive canvas:

-1. Embed it in a <div> or in any parent container,
+1. Embed it in a &lt;div&gt; or in any parent container,

 2. Use CSS with percentages on the width and the height CSS properties <b>of the parent,</b>